 Famous comedian Volodimir Zelensky has won the first round of the presidential election in Ukraine with more than 30% of votes.
-In the second round on 21 April, he will face off against an incumbent, Petro Poroshenko, who came second with less than 16%.
-As things stand, the comedian can well become the next Ukrainian president.
+In the second round on 21 April, he faced off against an incumbent, Petro Poroshenko, who came second with less than 16%.
+As things stand, the comedian took over 70% of votes winning the Ukrainian election 2019.

 Will it influence Belarus?

 A short answer is “not much”.
 But you came here for something more, right?